Causes of World War II: Legacies of World War I

 The resulting Treaty of Versailles brought a formal end to the war but was judged by governments on all sides of the conflict.
-It was neither lenient enough to appease Germany nor harsh enough to prevent it from becoming a dominant continental power again.
+It was criticised as neither lenient enough to appease Germany nor harsh enough to prevent it from becoming a dominant continental power again.
 The German people largely viewed the treaty as placing the blame, or "war guilt", on Germany and Austria-Hungary and as punishing them for their "responsibility", rather than working out an agreement that would assure long-term peace.
 The treaty imposed harsh monetary reparations and requirements for demilitarisation and territorial dismemberment, caused mass ethnic resettlement and separated millions of ethnic Germans into neighbouring countries.

-In the effort to pay war reparations to Britain and France, the Weimar Republic printed trillions of marks, which caused hyperinflation.
-Robert O. Paxton stated, "No postwar German government believed it could accept such a burden on future generations and survive...".
-Paying reparations to the victorious side had been a traditional punishment with a long history of use, but it was the "extreme immoderation" that caused German resentment.
-Germany did not make its last World War I reparation payment until 3 October 2010, 92 years after the end of the war.
-Germany also fell behind its coal payments because of a passive resistance movement against France.
-In response, the French invaded the Ruhr and occupied it.
-By then, most Germans had become enraged with the French and placed the blame for their humiliation on the Weimar Republic.
+Already, during the First World War, inflation had become a serious problem for Germany.
+The Weimar Republic then printed trillions of marks, much of which went to pay workers striking against French occupation in the Ruhr or to pay back (or otherwise reduce the burden of) domestic wartime debt without raising taxes, which caused hyperinflation.
+Hyperinflation further served to discredit the Weimar government.
 Adolf Hitler, a leader of the Nazi Party, attempted a coup d'état in 1923 in what became known as the Beer Hall Putsch, and he intended to establish a Greater Germanic Reich.
 Although he failed, Hitler gained recognition as a national hero by the German population.

 During the war, German colonies outside Europe had been annexed by the Allies, and Italy took the southern half of Tyrol after the armistice.
 The war in the east had ended with the defeat and the collapse of the Russian Empire, and German troops had occupied large parts of Eastern and Central Europe with varying degrees of control and established various client states such as a kingdom of Poland and the United Baltic Duchy.
 The German Navy spent most of the war in port, only to be turned over to the Allies.
 It was scuttled by its own officers to avoid it from being surrendered.
-Decades later, the lack of an obvious military defeat would be one of the pillars holding together the Dolchstosslegende ("stab-in-the-back myth"), which gave the Nazis another propaganda tool.
+The lack of an obvious military defeat would become one of the pillars holding together the Dolchstosslegende ("stab-in-the-back myth"), which gave the Nazis another propaganda tool.